 - What do the children do when the abuse is happening, for example, have they ever intervened?
 Are they likely to in future?

-- Is the mother/ non abusing parent able to meet the children's immediate and longer term needs?
+- How is the abuse impacting on the ability of each of the parents/carers to meet the children's immediate and longer term needs?

 - Have the woman and/or children been locked in the home or prevented from leaving it?

 - Is the abuser using coercive control to limit the activities and choices of the other adult (and the rest of the household)?

 - Is the abuse connected with any other factors that undermine parenting capacity (such as alcohol or substance misuse or mental health)?